 - €3,300 where both person in a marriage or civil partnership are blind.

 Use myAccount to claim the Blind Person's Tax Credit.

-If you have a child who is blind you cannot claim the Blind Person's Tax Credit, but you may be able to claim the Incapacitated Child Credit.
+If you have a child who is blind you cannot claim the Blind Person's Tax Credit.
+You may be able to claim the Incapacitated Child Credit instead.

 Conditions to qualify

 You must have impaired vision to qualify for the Blind Person's Tax Credit.
 The definition of impaired vision is that:

 - your central visual acuity does not exceed 6/60 in your better eye, with correcting lenses

 - your field of vision is limited so that the widest diameter of your visual field subtends an angle no greater than 20 degrees.